-The Office of the Governor's Texas Exports Assistance Program assists Texas small- and medium-sized businesses with developing new international markets and exporting their products and services around the globe.
+The International Business & Trade Team assists Texas small- and medium-sized businesses with developing new international markets and exporting their products and services around the globe.
 You may contact an International Business & Trade Specialist for direct, technical assistance.

 In 2021, the Office will coordinate a delegation of Texas small businesses in several export-oriented trade shows and missions throughout the year.
 Eligible small businesses will receive free, turnkey, shared booth space, pre-event and on-site assistance from experienced staff.

 State Trade Expansion Program (STEP)

 The Texas Department of Agriculture (TDA) and the U.S. Department of Commerce to administer the State Trade Expansion Program (STEP), a matching grant program geared towards assisting small businesses in exporting, funded by the U.S. Small Business Administration.
 For more information about eligibility, and to apply, visit the TDA website.

 For more information on taking advantage of Texas’ export-ready business climate and opportunities download the Office of the Governor's Small Business Handbook.
 Small businesses can find information including trade counseling, training, legal assistance, and publications to help them get to the next level of global competition.

 Additional Exporting Resources

 The U.S. Commercial Service has developed comprehensive video collections that will help your small business become better equipped to enter the exciting exporting world.